 The M.S.
-Degree Program in the Department of Cell Systems & Anatomy (hereinafter referred to as the Program) offers training in the areas of anatomical sciences and biotechnology.
+Degree Program in the Department of Cell Systems & Anatomy (hereinafter referred to as the Program) offers training in the areas of anatomical sciences and Mechanisms of Health and Disease.
 The curriculum prepares students seeking a Master of Science degree for a fulfilling biomedical career, in academic, industrial or clinical settings.
 The overall mission of the Program is to prepare the next generation of life-long learners and critical thinkers, prepared to design and execute innovative basic and translational research, and to address the most important and challenging knowledge gaps in basic biology, human health, and disease.
-There are two parallel tracks in the Program: Anatomical Sciences and Biotechnology with some overlapping requirements but distinct curricula.
+There are two parallel tracks in the Program: Anatomical Sciences and Mechanisms of Health and Disease with some overlapping requirements but distinct curricula.
 The program of graduate study (i.e. the track elected) leading to the Master's Degree will depend upon the student and the career for which the student is preparing.
 A Committee on Graduate Studies (COGS) oversees all aspects of Program (see Section III below).